Symmetry and Evolution in Quantum Gravity: Gravity

 is that of ADM on the ADM phase space $\Gamma_\text{ADM}(g_{ab};\pi^{ab})$.
 This system is known to be first class and obey the Dirac algebra \cite{adm:adm_review}

 where $\ham(N) := \int_\Sigma d^dx N(x) \ham (x)$, $V(N^a):= \int_\Sigma d^dx N^a(x) V_a(x)$, and

 for some smearing functions $f_1$ and $f_2$.\footnote{That the constraints \eqref{eq:H-H pb} and \eqref{eq:V-V pb} close only when the variations are free is a result of only considering infinitesimal, and not large, diffeomorphisms.} This algebra is known to generate hypersurface deformations \cite{Teitelboim:DT_algebra,Thiemann:book} that, when applied to a solution of the Einstein equations, corresponds to an infinitesimal spacetime diffeomorphism of $\mathcal M$ (that preserves the space-like embedding of the hypersurfaces).
 The fact that this symmetry is a manifest symmetry of the ADM action means that, because the variations of $\tau$ and $\xi^a$ are free, the ADM theory na\"ively falls into the first category of Figure~\ref{fig:table of dof}: that of a gauge symmetry.
-However, there are at two problems with this classification: \begin{enumerate} \item The diffeomorphisms appear to act like the generators of a standard gauge symmetry, but they are not.
-A standard gauge degree of freedom can be, at least formally, quotiented out by performing some gauge-fixing procedure.
-This is not possible with the diffeomorphism constraints because the Poisson bracket \eqref{eq:H-H pb} implies that the quotiented theory is inconsistent: the Hamiltonian constraints $\ham$ \emph{require} the presence of the diffeomorphism constraints $V_a$ in order for the constraint algebra to close.
+However, there are at least two problems with this classification: \begin{enumerate} \item The diffeomorphisms appear to act like the generators of a standard gauge symmetry, but they are not.
+Known gauge theories can be obtained either from making a global symmetry of the action local or by unveiling a hidden symmetry using a symmetry trading procedure.
+This implies that there exists some sort of consistent Hamiltonian flow on the unreduced phase space corresponding to the theory with the global symmetry (possibly after symmetry trading).
+This is not possible with the diffeomorphism constraints because the Poisson bracket \eqref{eq:H-H pb} implies that such a theory would be inconsistent: the Hamiltonian constraints $\ham$ \emph{require} the presence of the diffeomorphism constraints $V_a$ in order for the constraint algebra to close.
 This obscures the identification of the physical degrees of freedom.

 \item The free variation of $p_\tau$ does not respect York's requirement that the mean of the York time be fixed in the variation.
 We will see how this arises in detail in Section~\ref{sec:SD} but, for now, we note that there is no obvious way to express the Hamiltonian constraint in a form